MultiSafepay/docs/content/faq/finance/evaluating-uncleared-card-transactions.md

 There are risks associated with accepting credit card payments.
 You bear the risk of financial damage, for example due to fraud, for which neither MultiSafepay nor the credit card holder is accountable.

-You must review all **Uncleard** transactions, and either accept or decline them.
+You must review all **Uncleared** transactions, and either accept or decline them.

 ## Fraud score
 All **Uncleared** transactions are assigned a fraud score from 1-10 (10 being the most at risk of fraud).
 Transactions that score 10 aren't always fraudulent, and low-scoring transactions may still carry risk.